 MFSON has a core purpose to educate students for success.
 The admission process at MFSON evaluates students and makes admissions decisions to best identify students for successfully completing the ADN program.
 The Admission committee will consider all qualified applicants for entrance into semester 1 and the final selection into semester 3.

 The admission process for the ADN program is a two-phase process.
 Students must first be granted admission to North-West College (semester 1) and then officially into the nursing program beginning in semester 3.
 It is the student’s responsibility to follow the process and ensure all parts of the two-phase process are followed.
 Missing information or documents will result in denying admission.

-Fill out a very short online form and one of our admissions representatives will reach out to you and answer all of your questions.
+Fill out a short online form and one of our Admissions Representatives will reach out and answer all of your questions.

 Apply Online Now!

-Ready to make your decision now?
-You can apply now online in under a few minutes.
+Ready to make your decision?
+You can apply online now in less than a few minutes.

 Schedule a Tour